My-Finance-Report/yearly_report/README.md

 # Bugs

 - Batch calls to open ai to make less likely to error out
-- ability to delete a file and its transactions
+- Clean up the visuals and ergnomics
-- ability to edit the "uploaders"
+- Ability to add sources and categories